-1. In a food processor, combine flour, sugar, and salt.
+1. Combine flour, white sugar, and salt in a food processor.
 Pulse to combine.
-Add the butter and pulse a few times to break the pieces down a bit.
+Add the cubed butter and pulse a few times to break the pieces down.

 2. While pulsing, drizzle in 4 tablespoons of ice water.